What is hazard insurance?

 There are many perils (or hazards) that hazard insurance may cover, including:

 Read through your home insurance policy for the full list of perils that are covered by your hazard insurance.

 Hazard insurance in a homeowners policy generally doesn’t cover damage caused by flooding or storm surge from a hurricane.
-Earth movement, like earthquakes, landslides, and sinkholes, are also usually excluded.
-Homeowners often need a separate policy or insurance endorsement to cover these hazards.
+Earth movement, like earthquakes, landslides, and sinkholes, are also common exclusions.
+Homeowners often need a separate policy or an insurance endorsement to cover these hazards.